A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 Reconstructing the breast shape at some time after the initial breast cancer surgery.

 A disturbed mental state that can have a range of physical causes and can involve: a lower level of consciousness; memory loss; seeing things that aren’t there; mood swings; and sleep disturbances.
 It is sometimes experienced near the end of life.

 A silky, thin sheet of latex used when having protected oral sex.

 When stopping a drug causes physical withdrawal symptoms.

-Very low mood and loss of interest or enjoyment in life, lasting for more than two weeks.
-It can cause physical and emotional changes.
+Very low mood and loss of interest or enjoyment in life, lasting than two weeks.
+It can cause both physical and emotional changes.